oldmoe/roaringlite/README.md

 ## TODO

 - Implement the rest of the Roaring bitmap functions
+- Implement a native table valued function interface instead of relying on carray
 - Implement the Roaring64 version (once an official release is out)